hiteshpakhan/ztm_webdevelopment/I- Advanced Javascript - Part01/D- Advanced Functions/ADVANCED_FUNCTION.md

     var new_fun = first();
     new_fun();

-    if we had to convert this example through the arrow function conversion:-
+*if we had to convert this example through the arrow function

-    const
+    the conversion will be:-